Bihar: Pre- and post-Independence

 In the Zamindari areas of Bihar, such as Bhojpur district, the Dalits were also subjected to frequent humiliation and practice of begar existed.
 This led to first spark of mass scale naxalism to grew up in the plains of Bhojpur.
 This armed struggle was led initially by Master Jagdish Mahto, a school teacher turned naxalite.
 Soon, the struggle spread into other parts of Bihar, where the landlords and agricultural labourers locked horns against each other.
 Between 1950 and 2000, several massacres took place.
 In Bihar, unlike the other parts of India, the naxalism took the form of caste conflict as the landed section of society belonged primarily to Forward Castes and a section of Upper Backward Castes, on the other hand, the landless were the people belonging to Schedule Castes and a section of Other Backward Castes.
 Formation of caste based private armies called senas took place in response to violent activities of the naxalites.
 One of the most dreaded caste army of the landlord was Ranvir Sena, which was involved in massacres of Dalits in Laxmanpur Bathe.
 The Dalit struggle against these caste armies was led by Indian People's Front and its successor Communist Party of India (Marxist-Leninist) Liberation, which was controlled at the upper echelon by the middle peasant castes such as the Koeris and Yadavs, with Dalits and Extremely Backward Castes forming its mass support base and activists.

 Meanwhile, the 1960s saw the rise of political instability in the state with dwindling power of Indian National Congress and rise of parties like Samyukta Socialist Party.
 The leaders belonging to Backward Castes became vocal for their political rights.
 The toppling of Mahamaya Prasad Sinha government by Jagdeo Prasad hastened the end of dominance of Forward Caste backed Indian National Congress in the state.

+In 1990 the 10th Assembly elections to Bihar Legislative Assembly was held and Lalu Prasad Yadav became the Chief Minister of Bihar.
+He led the Janata Dal political party, which won majority in assembly elections due to strong wave of discontent against Indian National Congress.